This article applies to: ✔️ .NET Core 2.x SDK and later versions

 The project or solution to pack.
 It's either a path to a csproj, vbproj, or fsproj file, or to a solution file or directory.
-If not specified, it defaults to the current directory.
+If not specified, the command searches the current directory for a project or solution file.

 Prints out a short help for the command.

 Includes the debug symbols NuGet packages in addition to the regular NuGet packages in the output directory.
 The sources files are included in the